Partial Timeline of the Empyraeum.

 20 BE, Alexander and his new army; millions of 'regular irregulars', as they as jokingly called, following his new soldiers - Kalshodar and Dracograth - reach the Far Eastern Sea.
 They look upon Ippon in distance not knowing it is there.

-12 BE, the army reaches Avalon, known to locally as Bryttan, a long and brutal campaign of guerrilla warfare and war of attrition begins.
+12 BE, the army reaches Avalon, known to locally as Brytton, a long and brutal campaign of guerrilla warfare and war of attrition begins.
 It is noted that that the Bryttons are either the bravest soldiers Alexander has faced or simply the most stubborn or maybe even stupid.
 No-one can decide which.
-After two years of bloody struggle (most of the blood is not from the invader's side), Bryttan submits to The Empyraeum and declares Alexander honorary chief druid.
+After two years of bloody struggle (most of the blood is not from the invader's side), Bryttan submits to The Empyraeum and declares Alexander honorary Chief Druid.
 Alexandria-Upon-Thames is built in his honour.

-In the year which is later to become 1 EA (Empyraen Age), Alexander names Alexandria the First in Egypt as his capital and begins to consolidate the Empyraeum officially.
-The former army argot is formalised into Empyraen Standard Greek (though Koinè Greek is still considered the educated language of the Empyraeum, it is soon rarely spoken outside of the Senate and courtly circles).
+In the year which is later to become 1 EA (Empyraen Age), Alexander names Alexandria-the-First in Egypt as his capital and begins to consolidate the Empyraeum officially.
+The former army argot is formalised into Empyraen Standard Greek or Là Glostèan Empyraen (though Koinè Greek is still considered the educated language of the Empyraeum, it is soon rarely spoken outside of the Senate and courtly circles).
 The Empyraen Senate is elected and sits for the very first time.
 Work on the Pharos of Alexandria is begun.
 Of course some parts of the Eurasian continent were too vast and empty to visit on the famous Bloodless Conquest.

-11 EA, the idea for the Flèva Dromos, a new kind of roadway to connect the new Empyraeum is floated in Senate, by one of the 3 Senators for Xin.
+11 EA, the idea for the Flèva Dromos, a new kind of roadway to connect the new Empyraeum is floated in Senate, by one of the 3 Senators for Manchuria.
 The idea was to build upon his ambitious plan for a Silk Route.
 A plan Alexander’s predecessor had rejected as too expensive.
-The project is expected to cost two hundred-million talents but, the Senator of Xin says, will bring in much more than that as trade becomes easier and safer.
+The project is expected to cost two hundred-million talents but, Senator Ho Peng of Manchuria says, will bring in much more than that as trade becomes easier and safer.

-13 EA, Alexander approves the Flèva Dromos project and releases enough money for Senator Wu Chan Ping to train and recruit builders and well as prepare prospecting and mapping teams to travel the Empyraeum and prepare ahead.
+13 EA, Alexander approves the Flèva Dromos project and releases enough money for Senator Ho Peng to train and recruit builders and well as prepare prospecting and mapping teams to travel the Empyraeum and prepare ahead.

 37 EA, Afrika is brought into the Empyraen fold, treaties with all the major territories and tribal confederations are signed.
 Work on Alexandria-on-the-Congo begins.